Skip to content

 aud string Audience should always be "pw-paywall".
 Yes

-t string Title is the title code for the site the Tulo Paywall is being initialized.
+t string Title is the title code for the site where the Tulo Paywall is being initialized.
 Yes

 aid string Account ID of the logged in user.
 Exclude or leave empty for anonymous.
 No